juanpc2018/Ext4-File-System-v1-vs.-v2/README.md

 ¿What is the Best File System for HDD bigger than 2TB ? hard lesson ahead.

-Sadly Linux HFs+ goes crazy over 2TB HDD, just mounts 400MB. after decades still nobody has fixed hfsplus and hfsprogs
+Sadly Free Linux HFs+ goes crazy over 2TB HDD, just mounts 400MB. after decades still nobody has fixed hfsplus and hfsprogs why? because there is a Paid HFS+ for Linux from Paragon. claims complete file support, and comes bundle with better/faster NTFS for Linux.

 Ext4 v2 has Journaled, like Mac HFS+, but is Not circular, its spread all over the disk, and that makes the HDD create very weird Noises at IDLE...